kew6688/Game-CV-Simu/Game_Plugin/README.md

         Both win32 and PyQt are implemented and can be switched in main program.

 ### Inference
-    Predict on GPU achieve 15ms on average.
+    object detect on GPU achieve 15ms on average.
-    By export model to TensorRT (".engine"), the inference time is less than 4ms on average.
+    By export model to TensorRT for up to 5x GPU speed up (".engine"), the inference time is less than 4ms on average.

+## On Going: Track and Predict
+    Current only pass discrete position.
+Apply Kalman filter on tracking object to predict position between frames.
+    Increase the speed of inference

-## TODO
+## Issue:
     pynput listener causing a lagging during gameplay.
 May due to poor CPU.
+    - solved by move the listener to another process.